CDDLeiden/QSPRpred/docs/use.rst

 You also need to indicate which models you want to run, out of the following model types:
 'RF' (Random Forest), 'XGB' (XGboost), 'SVM' (Support Vector Machine), 'PLS' (partial least squares regression), 'KNN' (k-nearest neighbours), NB' (Naive Bayes) and/or 'DNN' (pytorch fully connected neural net).
-Default is to run all the different model types.
+The default is to run all the different model types.

 ..  code-block::